Mbari house: Description

+Mbari is a visual art form consisting of a sacred two- story house constructed as a propitiatory rite.
+Mbari houses of the Owerri-Igbo, which are large opened-sided square planned shelters contain many life-sized, painted figures (sculpted in mud to appease the Alusi (deity) and Ala, the earth goddess, with other deities of thunder and water).
+Mbari houses are made as a gift to Ala, as a way to acknowledge Ala's charitable and overarching presence.
+Some Mbari houses are dedicated strictly and solely to Ala.
+Sometimes, however, other gods are represented along with Ala in the structure.
+Other sculptures which could be included are of officials, craftsmen, animals, legendary creatures and ancestors.
+Mbari houses take years to build and building them is regarded as sacred.
+Along with being representations of abundances and harmony, they are most usually created during times of peace and stability.
+A ceremony is performed within the structure for a gathering of town leaders.
+After the ritual is complete, going in or even looking at the Mbari house is considered taboo.
+Mbari are public shrine galleries where complex characters of Igbo mythology, folklore, and society are fleshed out in termite earth.

 History

 British colonists first formally documented Mbari dwellings at the beginning of the 20th century.
 The symbolism of their ritual of disintegration has since led to the extinction of these sacred monuments.
 The tragedy of the loss of Mbari homes was also exacerbated by the Biafran and Nigerian civil wars.
 Modern Mbari buildings are composed of cement, which preserves these buildings and their history, while removing the symbolic of decay.

 Etymology

 The Igbo people of southeast Nigeria are the ones who used the term "Mba-ari."
 The Mbari houses, which are places constructed to honor the earth goddess Ala and other deities, are linked to traditional cultural and religious practices.
 In the Igbo language, the word "mbari" means "creation" or "building," especially in the context of art and spirituality.
 The community's perspective and concerns are reflected in these intricate buildings, which are adorned with symbolic clay sculptures of humans, animals, deities, and legendary creatures.
 Mbari is more than just building; it is a kind of creative and religious expression that is frequently carried out as a sacred obligation to preserve peace between the spiritual and human realms The building is still a representation of Igbo cultural history, even though the tradition has diminished.